briantria/briantria/README.md

 ### You can call me Bao.

-I'm still thinking of what to add here.
+I'm still thinking of what else to add in here.

 I'm currently working on native mobile apps but doing some personal Unity projects on the side.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=briantria)](https://github.com/anuraghazra/github-readme-stats)